wp-plugins/email-form-under-post/readme.txt

 **Whats new in 1.0.1 ?**

+*Remove css bugs
-*  Set custom post types to show Form.
+*Add form for custom post types
-*  Exclude sepecific posts to not show form under that post.
+*exclude post by post id to hide form

 **Whats new in 1.0.2?**